PixmaNts/SatisFlow/.kilocode/rules/memory-bank/brief.md

 The Custom recipe can be seen as a Particular type of ProductionLine, sharing multiple type of machine.

 eg: I take 120 iron ingo in input and got 10 reinforced plate on output, using 5 Fabricator and 2 assembler.

+### Blueprint Import/Export

+Blueprints (ProductionLineBlueprint) can be imported and exported for reuse:

+**Blueprint Export**:
+- User can export a ProductionLineBlueprint to JSON format
+- Exported blueprints include all nested production lines with their configurations
+- Export includes: inputs, outputs, machine groups, and power consumption data
+- Blueprints can be saved to file system or shared with other players

+**Blueprint Import**:
+- User can import a blueprint JSON file
+- Import validates the blueprint structure and compatibility
+- Imported blueprints become available as custom recipe options
+- Blueprints maintain their nested production line configurations

+**Blueprint Storage**:
+- Blueprints are stored within the main save file as part of the engine state
+- Each blueprint has a unique ID and name for easy reference
+- Blueprints can be edited after import (modifying nested production lines)

+### UI Navigation and Structure

+The application uses a **main navigation bar** with three primary views:

+**Navigation Flow**:
+1. **Dashboard** - Global overview of all production
+2. **Factory** - Detailed view of a single factory with sub-tabs
+3. **Logistics** - All logistics lines with filtering

+**Dashboard Navigation**:
+- Main navbar link to Dashboard
+- Displays global item balance (engine-wide aggregation)
+- Filters: Factory name, amount produced, production groups, balance states (overflow/underflow/balanced)
+- Sorting: By item type, quantity, factory

+**Factory Navigation**:
+- Main navbar link to Factory view
+- Factory selector dropdown to choose which factory to display
+- Two sub-tabs per factory:
+  - **Production Line** tab: View, edit, filter, delete production lines; create new standard or blueprint-based lines
+  - **Raw Input** tab: Add, view, edit, delete raw inputs
+  - **Power Generation** tab: Add, view, edit, delete power generators

+**Logistics Navigation**:
+- Main navbar link to Logistics view
+- Display all logistics lines across all factories
+- Filtering options:
+  - By transport type (Bus, Train, Truck, Drone)
+  - By source factory (from_factory)
+  - By destination factory (to_factory)
+  - By item type
+- Grouped display for multi-item transports (Buses and Trains)

+**User Preferences**:
+- Filter settings and view preferences stored in browser localStorage (not in JSON save file)
+- Includes: selected factory, active filters, sort order, expanded/collapsed sections
+- Persists between sessions but independent of save file

 ## User interface